rohitvit276/eks-portfolio-project/notes/02-first-bringup.md

 Step 1: Identify the IAM role used by **managedNodeGroups**.
 Our role named as **NodeInstanceRole-XXXX** Step 2: Attach the **AmazonSSMManagedInstanceCore** managed policy to that role.
 Step 3: Once the policy is attached, nodes will appear in the **AWS Systems Manager** > **Fleet Manager console** under **"Managed Instances."** From here we can then select a node and click "Start session" to get a shell.

+So during the first run I had to follow above steps to attach the policy AmazonSSMManagedInstanceCore manually, but the second time when I brought up the cluster again, it was already attached to the role.
+So I didn't have to anything manually here.
  ## OR follow below for a CLI Session.
 Step 4: Install SSM CLI from this URL https://s3.amazonaws.com/session-manager-downloads/plugin/latest/windows/SessionManagerPluginSetup.exe.
 Step 5: Check instances available to SSM: